High-Frequency Performance for RF and Microwave Systems

 • Ultra-low ESR and ESL

-• Excellent high-frequency impedance characteristics
+• Excellent RF filtering and bypass characteristics

-• Compact footprint options
+• Compact surface-mount package options

 Applications